KlausJackson/Chat-Room/README.md

 If you have any problem while running the code, feel free to file an issue. <br>

-I will never add a function/feature to make someone an admin, there can only be one boss in a server. <br>
+I will never add a function/feature to make someone an admin, there can only be one boss in a server.
 I might upgrade this to a modern looking GUI application using Qt Designer in the future. <br>

 That's all I got.
 Enjoy!